mjlaine/modest/README.md

 ## Installing in Windows

-You need to have `git`, `gfortran` and other build tools installed in Windows.
+If have `git`, `gfortran`, `make` and other build tools already installed in Windows, follow the instructions for Linux.
+Below are some ideas on installing the needed build tools in Windows, if they are missing.

 #### Install git